Frederick Cornelius Alston: Biography

-Alston was born on October 31, 1895 in Wilmington, North Carolina.
-He studied painting, architecture, and rendering at the Pennsylvania School of Industrial Arts and Shaw University.
-In 1930, Alston took the position of Art Director at Sumner High School.
+Alston was born on October 31, 1895, in Wilmington, North Carolina into a Black family.
+He studied at the Pennsylvania School of Industrial Arts, and Shaw University.

+In 1930, Alston took the position of art director at Sumner High School in St. Louis.
 His work is in the collection of the Tuskegee Institute, where he taught architectural rendering from 1922 to 1924.

+In 1933, he participated in the "1933 Exhibition of the Work of Negro Artists" at the Art Centre in New York City, sponsored by the Harmon Foundation.
 Alston exhibited work in the St. Louis Citizens Art Commission, the St. Louis Society of Independent Artists, and the Urban League of St. Louis.

 Alston died on August 1, 1987, in Columbia, Maryland.